-- Don’t include personal information such as your photo, birth date, marital status, religious belief on your resume.
+- Don’t include personal information such as your photo, birth date, marital status or religious belief on your resume.
 It is inappropriate and unprofessional.

-Accomplishments are what separate employees who are average employees from the valued employees /real achievers.
-They demonstrate the contribution that you made in your previous position, which gives employers an idea of what they can expect if they decide to hire you.
+Accomplishments separate average employees from real achievers.
+They give employers an idea of what they can expect if they decide to hire you.
 Most employers are particularly interested in how you saved money or increased profits.
 By including specifics such as percentages or dollar amounts, you make your accomplishments sound even more impressive.
-Keep in mind that the employer may verify your claims with your reference.
+Keep in mind that the employer can verify your claims with your reference.

 Create your own achievement statements by considering the following questions: